queen-raae/gatsby-plugin-svg-emoji-favicon/README.md

 # @raae/gatsby-plugin-svg-emoji-favicon

-> Use an emoji as your sites favicon
+> Use an emoji as your site's favicon

 ## A message from Queen [@raae](https://twitter.com/raae)